jjuris/screenshotextragtor/README.md

-# screenshotextragtor
+# ScreenshoteXTraGtor

- ScreenshotXTraGtor - A screenshot extractor tool written in GO lang
+A screenshot extractor tool written in GO lang.